chris-townsend/PP4-Kitchen_Tales/README.md

 ### Add Recipe Form
 ![Add recipe page](static/images/features-add-recipe.webp)

+- This page is accessible by logging in, clicking on the dropdown menu at the top of the page and selecting 'Add-Recipe'.

 ### Update Recipe Form
 ![Update recipe page](static/images/features-update-recipe.webp)

+- Clicking on the edit icon within the recipe detail page will take the user to the update recipe page.
+The data is prepopulated from the time it was added or updated and this has been done for ease of use for the user when updating their recipes.

 ### Delete Recipe
 ![Delete recipe page](static/images/features-delete-recipe.webp)

+- Clicking on the delete icon will take the user to the confirmation page for deleting a recipe.
+The title of the recipe is included in the confirmation message and the user has three options; Cancel, which will take the user back to the recipe detail page, update instead - which will take the user to the update recipe page for that recipe and finally delete - to completly remove the recipe from the database.

 ### My Recipes Page
 ![My recipes page](static/images/features-my-recipes.webp)

+- Personally created recipes can be found by clicking on the users dropdown bar and selecting My-Recipes.
+The recipes are paginated eight to a page.

 ### My Bookmarks Page
 ![My bookmarks page](static/images/features-my-liked-recipes.webp)

+- The bookmarks page is a users starred recipes, this is denoted by a star icon displayed on a recipe detail page and any user which clicks the star icon will have the recipe saved to their personal starred recipes page.
+The style is the same as other recipe card pages in the fact that the recipes are paginated by eight.

 ### Update Comment
 ![Update comment page](static/images/features-update-comment.webp)

+- This page is displayed if a user has posted a comment and wants to update their comment.
+The update comment icon is only displayed if its the author of the comment and the data comes prepopulated from the last add or update.

 ### Delete Comment
 ![Delete comment page](static/images/features-delete-comment.webp)

+- A user can delete there own comment by clicking on the bin icon next to where their comment is being displayed.
+A confirmation page gives the user the option to cancel or delete.

 ### Error Pages